The General Data Protection Regulation (GDPR) came in to force on Friday 25 May 2018.

-A FoM GDPR working group, chaired by Professor Richard Reynolds, has been established to create an implementation action plan for the Faculty.
-The group is working closely with College legal services and ICT to align the College policies and the Faculty’s practical guidance.
+A FoM GDPR working group, chaired by Professor Richard Reynolds, was established to create an implementation action plan for the Faculty.
+The group worked closely with College legal services and ICT to align the College policies and the Faculty’s practical guidance.

 What can I do now?

-- REVIEW Managing your data - good practice guide for GDPR (pdf)
+- Managing your data – good practice guide

 Who can help me if I have questions?

-In the interim, for any questions around GDPR in the Faculty, please contact firstname.lastname@example.org.
+For any questions around GDPR in the Faculty not already covered, please contact firstname.lastname@example.org.